u-can-do-it/crypto-radish/README.md

 The application allows checking average prices of cryptocurrencies and price of a chosen currency in every available exchange.
-Used technologies: React, JavaScript, CSS, Axios, React-Router [Preview](https://u-can-do-it.github.io/crypto-radish/)
+Used technologies: React, JavaScript, CSS, Axios, React-Router.
+[Preview](https://u-can-do-it.github.io/crypto-radish/)